 FAQ’S

-A: You should choose channels based on where your target audience is most active and engaged.
-Conduct research to understand where your customers spend their time online and what channels they prefer to use.
+A: You should choose channels based on identifying where your target audience is most engaged and involved—research where your customers spend their time online and what channels they prefer.
 Also, consider which channels are most effective in achieving your marketing goals.

 A: Data is essential in cross-channel marketing as it helps you understand your customer’s behavior, preferences, and needs across multiple channels.
 This data can be used to create personalized experiences, target specific audiences, and optimize your marketing efforts.